Check if the Glycans have the Given Motif(s)

 - glycans

-A 'glyrepr_structure' object, or an IUPAC-condensed structure string vector.
+A 'glyrepr_structure' object, or a glycan structure string vector.
+All formats supported by

-A 'glyrepr_structure' object, an IUPAC-condensed structure string, or a known motif name (use
+A 'glyrepr_structure' object, a glycan structure string, or a known motif name (use

 A character string.
 Possible values are "substructure", "core", "terminal" and "whole".
 If not provided, the value will be decided based on the